atharvabhakane/mcp-llamaIndex/README.md

 ### 🚦 How It Works
 - Receives an extraction request with a list of entities, agent name, and PDF (as path or base64).
 - Dynamically builds a Pydantic schema for the requested entities.
-- Reuses or creates a LlamaParse agent for extraction.
+- Reuses or creates a LlamaIndex agent for extraction.
 - Returns extracted data in a structured format.

 ### 🚀 Example Usage